What Happens When One or More Minor Children are Present in the Car When Arrested for DUI?

 An experienced attorney can help to avoid charge or conviction under the felony child endangerment statute – either through negotiation or argument in trial.
 Hiring an experienced attorney right away to handle any DUI charge is the best way to make sure your chances of avoiding felony conviction are as good as possible.

-Robert Ernenwein has been representing people charged with DUI for over 25 years.
-I have represented thousands of individuals before the DMV and in Court since 1987.
-I am a Former Los Angeles Deputy District Attorney and pride myself as an experienced and compassionate attorney.
-I fight for my clients to obtain the best possible result.
-I walk together with my clients throughout every aspect of their case including the DMV and Court.
+The Law Offices of Robert Ernenwein, PC., have been representing people charged with DUI for decades.
+We have represented thousands of individuals before the DMV and in court since 1987.
+We are former Los Angeles deputy district attorneys and pride ourselves as experienced and compassionate attorneys.
+We fight for our clients to obtain the best possible result.
+We walk together with my clients throughout every aspect of their case including the DMV and court.
 A more thorough explanation and a full evaluation of your case is available by calling or visiting the firm for a free consultation.

 Remember, your call or your visit to our office for a consultation is always free.